DONGChuan/DONGChuan.github.io/_posts/2016-02-15-Struts-ONGL.md

 It **appends several collections to form a new collection**.

-The new collection has the following order (different from tag 'merge'):
+The new collection has the following order (different from tag `merge`):

 1. First Entry of the First Iterator
 2. Second Entry of the First Iterator